SirHorns/LS-Scripts/README.md

 I modified the folder structure compared to the way it is within the default LeagueSandbox-Scripts folder so keep that in mind if you use these.

 **Folder Structure**
-* LeagueSandbox-Scripts
-  * Buffs
-    * Champions
-      * Individual Champion Folders
-  * Characters
-    *  Champions
-       *  Individual Champion Folders
-    *  Pets
-       *  Individual ChampionPet Folders
+* Matches LeagueSandbox content folder structure

 **Champion Progress:**
 * Orianna - Incomplete
+* Evelynn - Incomplete
+* Jinx    - Incomplete